TheBrightSparkDev/Human-Sightings/README.md

 Today my goal is to have a meeting with my mentor and go through some tips to hopefully get the highest grade I can also to show the progress I have made so far and my website plans.

 ### Progress made

+Today I actioned most of the mentors requests and also created the about-us section.